bigno78/random-benchmarks/integer-parsing/README.md

 |               56.92 |       17,568,313.80 |    0.6% |      0.01 | `strtoull`
 |               46.36 |       21,570,059.64 |    0.1% |      0.01 | `from_chars`
 |               31.86 |       31,386,324.55 |    0.2% |      0.01 | `custom`

+### Conclusions

+All in all, it seems that the custom solution is the best.
+On linux with `-O3` it was slightly slower then `from_chars` but the margin was quite low and in all other cases it was faster or equal.

+If I had to say why that is, my first guess would be I overlooked something and my implementation is not correct.
+However, my second guess would be that `from_chars` has to handle more cases that I do.
+Sure, the requirements the standard places on it are quite cutdown compared to the other standard library facilities - it doesn't need to care about the locale, doesn't throw, doesn't need to handle the `+` prefix and `-` only for signed types.
+But still, it needs to work for all integer types and all bases.
+That would be a lot of overloads, so it all has to be in a single or just couple of implementations.
+And that is my advantage.
+I didn't need to care about that and focused only on my special case.

+With that said, for production code I would go with `from_chars` since I trust the standard library implementors a bit more then myself.
+However, for my side project I will live on the edge and happily use my own custom mess of a code.